GoWebMe2020/GoWebMe2020/README.md

 ### **NVQ Level 6 Construction Operations Management**

-&emsp;This qualification assures the knowledge of those who influence health and safety standards within their organisations.
+&emsp;This qualification assures the knowledge of those who manage contractors and they operations they perform within their organisations.
 <br>
 <details closed>
 <summary>Course Content</summary>